sunildparihar/revolut-transfer-money/README.md

 sh startFTengine.sh (Linux/MAC) or startFTengine.bat (Windows)
 ```

+If for any reason, you want to change the server port, please change below file:

+1. TransferEngine.java inside ft-engine module.
+Look for 7777 and change it.
+2. FTServiceTest.java inside ft-engine test module.
+Look for 7777 and change it.

 ## command to run tests
 All the integration test cases have been written inside ft-engine module.
 From project root directory, run below
 ```